+ BRIDGE NY

 + PEDESTRIAN SAFETY ACTION PLAN (PSAP)

-The New York State Pedestrian Safety Action Plan will run through 2021 and is being implemented cooperatively by the New York State Department of Transportation focusing on engineering improvements, the State Department of Health conducting public education and awareness campaigns, and the Governor’s Traffic Safety Committee coordinating increased law enforcement.
+The New York State Department of Transportation (NYSDOT) released its first-ever New York State Pedestrian Safety Action Plan (PSAP) in June of 2016.
+The five-year, multi-agency plan takes a three-pronged approach to improve pedestrian safety.
+It will be implemented cooperatively by NYSDOT focusing on engineering improvements, the State Department of Health producing public education and awareness campaigns, and the Governor’s Traffic Safety Committee coordinating increased law enforcement.
+Funding for the plan’s implementation is supported through the federal Highway Safety Improvement Program (HSIP) funding and State sources.

 + TRANSPORTATION ALTERNATIVES (TAP)/CONGESTION MITIGATION AND AIR QUALITY (CMAQ) PROGRAM

-These funds, made available to the State through the Federal Highway Administration and administered by the New York State Department of Transportation, are provided through the Transportation Alternatives Program (TAP) and the Congestion Mitigation and Air Quality Improvement Program (CMAQ).
+These funds, made available to the State through the Federal Highway Administration (FHWA) and administered by NYSDOT, are provided through the Transportation Alternatives Program (TAP) and the Congestion Mitigation and Air Quality Improvement Program (CMAQ).
+These funds represent 2 years of funding and are subject to federal appropriation.
 These programs will provide up to 80 percent of project-related cost, with the remaining 20 percent provided by project sponsors.

 The TAP and CMAQ projects are selected through a competitive solicitation process and rated based on established criteria that include public benefit, air quality improvement and innovation.
 Projects must be related to the surface transportation system and provide full access to the public.
 Applications for funding may be developed by any municipality or non-profit incorporated group, but projects must be sponsored either by a municipality, a state agency or public authority eligible to administer federal transportation funds.